hapi-robo/temi-mqtt-client/README.md

 Start the `Connect` app on temi.
 Type in the IP-address of the MQTT broker and press `Connect`.

-In `Chrome`, type the IP-address of the web-server.
+In your web-browser, type the IP-address of the web-server.

 If everything is working correctly, you should see your temi's serial number appear.
 Click it to start tele-operations.